12 Bad Habits of Hong Kong Taxi Drivers

 They lease their trunk by charging more for every luggage placed there

 Drivers make that automatic fare surcharge for every large item placed in the trunk, even if they didn’t lift a finger to carry them.
-Whether it’s the law that gives them the right to do so, by at least being helpful will justify the extra money they take from passengers.
+Whether it’s the law that gives them the right to do so, at least being helpful will justify the extra money they take from passengers.

 They drop you off at the wrong place, and then insist that it is correct

-Expats may have problem explaining the destination in Chinese, and use whatever resource is available: maps, mobile phones or call Chinese friends to make the instruction.
+Expats may have a problem explaining the destination in Chinese, and use whatever resource is available: maps, mobile phones or call Chinese friends to make the instruction.
 Yet the driver brings you to the wrong place, unapologetic and even blame the passenger’s lack of knowledge or his apparent ignorance about places in Hong Kong.

 They assume you’ll tip them and keep the change despite the bad service

-By default, cab drivers must tender exact change unless the passenger offers it as token of appreciation.
+By default, cab drivers must tender exact change unless the passenger offers it as a token of appreciation.
 But there are those who just want to squeeze the last penny out of the passenger’s pocket.